NHSDigital/patient-switching-adaptors-mapping-documentation/medication statements/README.md

 ### EhrSupplyDiscontinue mapping

-This is part of the mapping for a `MedicationRequest` and is mapped when one of `MedicationRequest.extension.url` = `"https://fhir.nhs.uk/STU3/StructureDefinition/Extension-CareConnect-GPC-MedicationStatusReason-1"` (Medication Status Reason Stopped URL).
+This is part of the mapping for a `MedicationRequest` and is mapped when one of `MedicationRequest.extension\[index].url` = `"https://fhir.nhs.uk/STU3/StructureDefinition/Extension-CareConnect-GPC-MedicationStatusReason-1"` (Medication Status Reason Stopped URL).
 If this is not present then this mapping is omitted.

 | Mapped to (EhrSupplyDiscontinue XML HL7)                                                                           | Mapped from (JSON FHIR / other source )                                                                                                                                                                                                                 |